math-rafaini/numerical_calculus_activities/README.md

 # numerical_calculus_activities

-A project developed in order to apply Numerical Calculus principles.
+A project developed in order to apply Numerical Calculus principles using Python.